bcw222/chromium-website/site/Home/chromium-security/security-reviews/index.md

 code is free of security bugs.
 Security reviews won’t catch all bugs, but they certainly do help to make sure your security practices are sound.

+The Chrome Security review does not cover ISE/OWP areas.

 #### Q: Are Chrome and Chrome OS using the same security review process?

 Yes, but with one important difference: for Chrome OS, kerrnel@ is the main point of contact.
 To file a Chrome OS feature survey, please follow the steps at go/cros-security-review.

+#### Q: Do I need to work at Google for the review process?

+Filing a launch bug requires an @google.com account.
+For non-Google/open source contributors, find a Google PM who can help you with your launch.
+(If you don't know whom to ask, ask on chromium-dev@chromium.org).

 #### Q: I have other questions.
 How can I get in contact?